The first Mrithika Brindavan of Sri Raghavendra in Tamilnadu and the third in the country.

 Sri Raghavendra

-It is popular belief; Pujya Sri Raghavendra is the reincarnations of Sankukarna, Prahlada, Bahlika, Vyasaraja tirtha in order.
-In his previous incarnation Pujya Sri Raghavendra was Sri Vyasaraja who had established 732 shrines for Lord Anjaneya and had personally worshiped Lord Venkateswara.
+Sri Raghavendra Swami, Mantralayam - courtesy: Wiki Commons.
+It is popular belief that Pujya Sri Raghavendra is the reincarnation of Sankukarna, Prahlada, Bahlika, and Vyasaraja tirtha in order.
+In his previous incarnation, Pujya Sri Raghavendra was Sri Vyasaraja, who had established 732 shrines for Lord Anjaneya and had personally worshiped Lord Venkateswara.
 It is no wonder that Pujya Sri Raghavendra was named Venkatanatha in this incarnation and a devotee of Lord Venkateswara.

-To know more about this great saint and his life kindly see Brief biography of Hanumath devotees - Pujya Sri Raghavendra Guru in our web site.
+To know more about this great saint and his life, kindly see the Brief Biography of Hanumath devotees - Pujya Sri Raghavendra Guru on our website.

 Sri Raghavendra Swami Brindavan

 Saints who practice dwaitha philosophy chose a sacred place of their choice to relieve themselves from this mortal coil and obtain jeevamukti.
-In the thus selected sacred place a Brinda plant (Tulasi) is planted and the place is worshiped for invoking the blessings of the Saint.
-Saint Sri Raghavendra chose the village named Manchale as his last place of rest.
+In the thus selected sacred place, a Brinda plant (Tulasi) is planted, and the place is worshiped for invoking the blessings of the Saint.
+Saint Sri Raghavendra chose the village of Manchale as his last place of rest.

 Today the village Manchale where his brindavan is situated is known as “Mantralayam”.